dsci445-csu/project-5/README.md

 https://www.kaggle.com/datasets/davidjfisher/illinois-doc-labeled-faces-dataset/data

 # Questions we want answered
--What predictors have the strongest effect on sentencing length?
+- What predictors have the strongest effect on sentencing length?

--How accurately can we predict sentencing length?
+- How accurately can we predict sentencing length?

--

 # Methods for answering these questions
--Cross validation
+- Cross validation

--LASSO

--KNN
+- LASSO

+- KNN